The city of Manchester

 We’re proud to be close to the centre of Manchester, the UK’s most popular student city.

-Never content to live on past glories, Manchester is a city that looks to the future with a passion for progress – and invites you to share in its vision and vitality.
+Never content to live on past glories, Manchester is a city that looks to the future with a passion for progress, and warmly invites you to share in its vision and vitality.

 The city centre